Ryūkyū Kempo

 with the spelling of Master Nakamura's Okinawan Kenpō, Seikichi Odo's Ryūkyū Hon Kenpō, and D'veed Natan's Ryukyu Kenpo Kobujutsu.

 Oyata is credited with being the originator of the American use of the terms Ryukyu Kempo, tuite-jutsu and kyusho-jutsu.
 The name Ryūkyū Kempo was adopted by a prominent martial arts personality, George Dillman, who taught his own version of Oyata’s style and promoted it heavily through seminars and publications.
 This further prompted Oyata to change the name to Ryū-te and to change the curriculum of what he was teaching to reflect his own system of "Life Protection".
 The Ryū-te organization is international and includes a selection of long-time students known as "Oyata Shin Shu Ho," whom he considers the heirs of his art.
-George Dillman does not have anything do with Ryukyu Kempo karate.
-He only came to Oyata seminars.
-He ripped off from Oyata.
-Oyata sensie is the original person who use the term Ryukyu Kempo karate.
-Which means before the Japanese shogun came invaded the Ryukyu Islands.
-Oyata learned from two old Bushi warriors in is younger years.